 Prevention is the best way to stay healthy.
-Work with your primary care doctor to make sure you’re up to date on health screenings and managing any chronic conditions well.
+Work with your primary care provider to make sure you’re up to date on health screenings and managing any chronic conditions well.
 Don’t have a primary care provider?
-Find a provider online or call 888-825-3227 for a referral.
+Find a provider online or call 1-888-825-3227 for a referral.

 ALS (Lou Gehrig’s Disease)

 Neuromuscular Disorders/Muscular Dystrophy

 Sleep Disorders Center